ncatlab/nlab-content/pages/18126.md

 the vertical morphism in the middle on the right is unique, by the fact that all other morphisms in the diagram on the right are invertible.

-Therefore there is a unique vector bundle homomorphism
+Therefore by example \ref{ClosedSubspacesGluing} there is a unique vector bundle homomorphism

 $$
   f\;\colon\; E(c_1) \to E(c_2)